Lipschitz images and dimensions: Introduction

 \begin{problem}[Laczkovich, 1991] Let $A\subset \mathbb{R}^{d}$ be a measurable set with positive $d$-dimensional Lebesgue measure.
 Is there a Lipschitz onto map $f\colon A\to [0,1]^{d}$? \end{problem}

-For $d=1$ the positive answer is only an easy exercise, while for $d=2$ it follows from a result of N.~X.~Uy \cite{Uy}, and D.~Preiss~\cite{P} also answered the question by completely different methods.
-In the $d=2$ case J.~Matou\v{s}ek~\cite{M} provided a simpler proof based on a well-known combinatorial lemma due to Erd\H{o}s and Szekeres.
+For $d=1$ the positive answer is only an easy exercise.
+For $d=2$ the affirmative answer was given first by D.~Preiss~\cite{P}.
+By modifying partly the argument of Preiss, J.~Matou\v{s}ek~\cite{M} provided a simpler proof based on a well-known combinatorial lemma due to Erd\H{o}s and Szekeres.
+Meanwhile, P.~Jones noticed that the $d=2$ case easily follows from an earlier result of N.~X.~Uy \cite{Uy}, see the argument of Jones in \cite{ACP} after Theorem~2.6.
 Problem~\ref{p:L} is still open for dimensions $d\geq 3$.

 The following result of A.~G.~Vitu\v{s}kin, L.~D.~Ivanov, and M.~S.~Melnikov~\cite{VIM} shows (see also \cite{K} for a less concise proof) that Laczkovich's problem does not remain true if we only assume that $E$ has positive $d$-dimensional Hausdorff measure in a larger dimensional space.